Solving Optimal Execution Problems via In-Context Operator Networks: Numerical illustrations

 \subsection{Data generation}

-For the offline training step of ICON (recall Figure~\ref{fig:illustration_icon-oc}~(a)), we generate three different synthetic datasets of selling rates and price impact pairs $(u,Y)$ corresponding to the three different kernels in~\eqref{eq:exponentialkernel} and~\eqref{eq:powerlawkernel}: exponential, non-singular power law, singular power law.
+We follow the training procedure outlined in Section \ref{subsec:training:uY:based} based on in-context pairs $(u,Y)$.
+For the offline training step of ICON (recall Figure~\ref{fig:illustration_icon-oc}~(a)), we generate three different synthetic datasets of selling rates and price impact trajectories $(u,Y)$ corresponding to the three different kernels in~\eqref{eq:exponentialkernel} and~\eqref{eq:powerlawkernel}: exponential, non-singular power law, singular power law.
 Here, we take the exponential kernel in~\eqref{eq:exponentialkernel} as an example to explain our training methodology.
 First, we randomly sample 80,000 pairs of hyperparameters $\theta = (\lambda,\beta)$ for the push factor $\lambda \sim U([0.1, 0.5])$ and the impact decay $\beta \sim U([0.462, 9.011])$; cf.~also Section~\ref{sec:model_parameters}.
 Next, for each $\theta$, we generate 10 strictly positive selling rates $u = \tilde{u} + 0.1$, where $\tilde{u}$ is sampled from a smooth Gaussian process on $[0, 1]$ with kernel $0.05^2 \exp(-2t^2)$.
 Recall from Section~\ref{sec:model_parameters} that the selling rate is measured in $[V][T]^{-1}$ with ADV as volume unit.
-We then compute for each $u$ the corresponding price impact $Y = \boldsymbol{I}_{\theta}(u)$ using a discretized version of~\eqref{eq:operatorI}.
+We then compute for each $u$ the corresponding price impact $Y = \boldsymbol{I}_{\theta}(u)$ using a discretized version of~\eqref{eq:Y}.
 The other two datasets for the power law kernels in~\eqref{eq:powerlawkernel} are generated similarly, with hyperparameters $\lambda \sim U([0.1, 0.5])$, $\gamma \sim U([0.3, 1.5])$ and $\ell = 1$ for the non-singular kernel; and $\lambda \sim U([0.1, 0.5])$, $\gamma \sim U([0.35, 0.45])$ for the singular kernel with $\ell = 0$.
 An illustration of 10 sample trajectories used in training is shown in Figure~\ref{fig:data}.